Regge spectral generator and form factors from hard exclusive amplitudes in holographic QCD

-where the amplitudes $f_\tau(\alpha)\equiv B(\tau-1,S-\alpha)$ form a complete basis.
+where each amplitude $f_\tau(\alpha)\equiv B(\tau-1,S-\alpha)$ scales as $f_\tau(t)\sim 1/t^{\tau-1}$ for large $t$.
 The parameter $\lambda \ge 0$ is treated as a continuous variable corresponding to the average number of partons above the minimal valence configuration.
 The Poisson form is motivated by the independent contribution of higher Fock-state components to the elastic form factor, with a fixed average multiplicity.

-The Poisson-weighted sum can be evaluated in closed form.
+The Poisson-weighted generated transform can be evaluated in closed form.
 Using the integral representation of the Beta function we find the equivalent analytic representations

 written in terms of the confluent hypergeometric function or the lower incomplete gamma function.
 A derivation of Eq.~\eqref{Grslt} is given in the Appendix.
 This result applies directly to the pion, where the Poisson sum in Eq.~\eqref{Gsum} starts at $\tau=2$.
 For the proton the tower begins at $\tau=3$ and the corresponding generator is therefore obtained from Eq.~\eqref{Grslt} by subtracting the $\tau=2$ contribution from the sum in Eq.~\eqref{Gsum}.